Mercado Pago Review

 Integration Assessment

-REST API plus officially-maintained SDKs in Node.js, JavaScript, React, Java, Python, PHP, Ruby, .NET, iOS, Android.
+REST API plus officially-maintained SDKs in Node.js, JavaScript, React, Java, Python, PHP, Ruby, .NET, iOS and Android.
 WordPress, WooCommerce, Wix, Salesforce, Magento and PrestaShop plugins for non-gambling commerce.
-Three integration tiers: Checkout Pro (hosted redirect — fastest to deploy, full Mercado Pago environment), Checkout Bricks (modular components embedded in your UI), Checkout API (full server-side control).
-Sandbox available per country with test cards and webhook simulators.
-Documentation rated Good — multilingual (EN, PT, ES), Postman collection, clear examples.
-The gap: zero pre-built iGaming platform connectors.
-SoftSwiss, EveryMatrix, Slotegrator, BetConstruct operators build custom REST integration themselves, typically 1-2 weeks of dev time.
+Three integration tiers: Checkout Pro (a hosted redirect, fastest to deploy, full Mercado Pago environment), Checkout Bricks (modular components embedded in your UI), Checkout API (full server-side control).
+Sandbox is available per country with test cards and webhook simulators.
+Documentation rated Good: multilingual (EN, PT, ES), a Postman collection, clear examples.
+The gap is zero pre-built iGaming platform connectors.
+SoftSwiss, EveryMatrix, Slotegrator and BetConstruct operators build custom REST integration themselves, typically 1-2 weeks of dev time.
 PayRetailers and AstroPay have at least one platform connector each.

 Risk & Compliance